Review and road test of the Citroen C1

 Citroen would have ticked the fail box quite comprehensively were this C1 not particularly clean and efficient.
 Keeping the weight down to well under 900kg has helped, as has fitting ultra low rolling resistance tyres.
-Expect just under 70mpg on the combined cycle from the new Euro 6.d-TEMP VTi 72 petrol engine - and under 95g/km of CO2, which is very class-competitive.
+Expect up to 58.9mpg (WLTP) on the combined cycle from the new Euro 6.d-TEMP VTi 72 petrol engine - and up to 108g/km of CO2 (WLTP), which is very class-competitive.

 Insurance groupings range from 6E, which means that the C1 makes a great choice for newly qualified or younger drivers looking for their first car.
 Here, it'll probably help that the body panels are designed to pop straight off, which makes accident damage cheap and easy to fix.
 Talking of maintenance, it would be good if Citroen (and Peugeot for that matter) felt able to match the five year/100,000 mile cover that Toyota offers on the Aygo: here, you merely get the usual 3 year/60,000 mile Citroen package.
 Still, on the plus side, you'll find that most spares are inexpensive, as you have the choice to source the majority of mechanical items from a Toyota or a Peugeot outlet as well as from a Citroen dealership.
 There's also three years warranty against rust and 12 years of anti-corrosion protection.